MicroEJ/docs/PlatformDeveloperGuide/uiInput.rst

 The Input engine implements the MicroUI ``int``-based event generators' framework. ``LLUI_INPUT`` specifies the low level API that send events to the Java world.

-Drivers for input devices must generate events that are sent, via a MicroUI ``Event Generator``, to the MicroEJ Application.
+Drivers for input devices must generate events that are sent, via a MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_, to the MicroEJ Application.
 An event generator accepts notifications from devices, and generates an event in a standard format that can be handled by the application.
 Depending on the MicroUI configuration, there can be several different types of event generator in the system, and one or more instances of each type.

-Each MicroUI ``Event Generator`` represents one side of a pair of collaborative components that communicate using a shared buffer:
+Each MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_ represents one side of a pair of collaborative components that communicate using a shared buffer:

 -  The producer: the C driver connected to the hardware.
 As a producer, it sends its data into the communication buffer.

--  The consumer: the MicroUI ``Event Generator``.
+-  The consumer: the MicroUI `Event Generator <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/EventGenerator.html>`_.
 As a consumer, it reads (and removes) the data from the communication buffer.

 .. figure:: images/drivers-microui-comms.*
    :alt: Drivers and MicroUI Event Generators Communication